Raul Roco: 2004

 Roco rode his success in the Department of Education into a run for the Philippine presidency in 2004.
 His candidacy was based on his ability to fight corruption and to display fair play, decency, and honor.
 His Aksyon Demokratiko party formed a coalition with Promdi and Reporma, the parties of 1998 presidential candidates Lito Osmeña and Rene de Villa, to form the Alyansa ng Pag-asa (Alliance of Hope).

 Roco was a front-runner in pre-election surveys and was considered a strong contender.
 However, during the campaign, he battled with recurrence of his cancer, after remission from his bout with prostate cancer in 1996.
 His illness forced him to leave the campaign trail for medical attention in the United States.
 Doctors told him that his condition was not life-threatening and that he could continue his run for the presidency.
 He returned to the campaign trail, but concerns about his illness greatly diminished his support.

-He lost the election to the incumbent, Gloria Macapagal Arroyo, and finished fourth in a field of 5 candidates.
+He lost the election to the incumbent, Gloria Macapagal Arroyo, and finished fourth in a field of five candidates.

 He was the President of Aksyon Demokratiko until his death.

 Personal life

 Roco was married to Sonia Cubillo Malasarte from Bohol.
-They have six children (Robbie Pierre, Raul Jr., Sophia, Sareena, Rex and Synara).
+They had six children (Robbie Pierre, Raul Jr., Sophia, Sareena, Rex and Synara).

+Roco was noted to have loved poetry, literature and music, playing Cole Porter songs on the piano at a dinner party organized by Eugenia Apostol in the mid-1990s.

 Death

-On August 5, 2005, Raul Roco died of prostate cancer, at St Luke's Medical Center in Quezon City.
-He was buried in Naga, Camarines Sur.
+On 5 August 2005, Raul Roco died of prostate cancer, at St Luke's Medical Center in Quezon City.
+He was buried on August 11 in Naga City, Camarines Sur.

 His widow, Sonia, ran for being a Senator under the Genuine Opposition (formerly United Opposition) umbrella in the May 14, 2007 midterm elections and 2010 Philippine presidential election but lost.
 She still represents the party he started, Aksyon Demokratiko, hoping to continue the advocacies that her late husband had started.